php-fig/fig-standards/accepted/PSR-11-container-meta.md

 The usefulness of the base exception interface was questioned: it is not an exception one would typically catch [[8]](#link_base_exception_usefulness).

 However, most PHP-FIG members considered it to be a best practice.
-Base exception interface are implemented in previous PSRs and several member projects.
+Base exception interface is implemented in previous PSRs and several member projects.
 The base exception interface was therefore kept.

 #### 7.3.2 Not found exception